mapfish/mapfish-print/README.md

 > make build
 ```

-This will build three artifacts: print-servlet-xxx.war, print-lib.jar, print-standalone.jar
+This will build three artifacts: `print-servlet-xxx.war`, `print-lib.jar`, `print-standalone.jar`.

 The build also builds the documentation in the docs/build/site folder.
 To deploy the documentation it should
-simply be copied to the gh-pages branch and then committed GitHub will automatically build the updated site
+simply be copied to the `gh-pages` branch and then committed GitHub will automatically build the updated site
 at: <https://mapfish.github.io/mapfish-print/>

 If you only want to build the docs simply run: